We’ve listened to your feedback and we’re making a change that should make your MOT testing experience smoother and more reliable.

 You’ll still see a link to testing advice in the vehicle confirmation screen on MTS, but instead of a blue button, it’ll now be a grey box.
 This link will appear for every vehicle, whether there’s specific advice for that make or model or not.

-When you now log in and you’re at the vehicle confirmation screen, you’ll see a light grey box (circled in red for illustrative purposes) available on every vehicle with a link for you to go for vehicle advice.
+When you now log in and you’re at the vehicle confirmation screen, you’ll see a light grey box available on every vehicle with a link for you to go for vehicle advice.

 You’ll also find the same link: